This is the second half of a two-semester course that began in Fall 2020.

 This course is set for the appropriate level of difficulty for children who would be in the ninth grade if they were in a public school.

 Live Classes: Thursdays, 12:30 p.m.
-Eastern Time.
-The first semester begins the week of August 17th and ends the week of December 14th.
-The second semester begins the week of January 11th, 2021, and ends the week of May 10th.
+Eastern Time, from January 14th to May 13th.
 Students unable to attend a live class will be able to access a recording of the class.

 Student Support: The instructor is available via email.